humdrum-tools/vhv-documentation/filters/index.md

 Currently filters must always be syntactically correct as they are typed;
 otherwise, the verovio toolkit will exit on with an error and no longer work until you reload the page (this will eventually be fixed).
-In the meantime, you must ensure that the filter is never in an invalid state by using one of the two following methods.
+In the meantime, you should ensure that the filter is never in an invalid state by using one of the two following methods.
+VHV will automatically restart verovio if it crashes due to a poorly formed filter, but sometimes there may still be problems.

 ### delaying filter activation ###